millan-figueroa-pscoursework/6.1-inventory-tracker/README.md

 ## Challenge

 [x] Add a DiscountableProduct interface that includes a method applyDiscount().
 Implement this interface in one of the product classes.<br>
--Implement a module to handle sorting products by price or by name.<br>
+[x] Implement a module to handle sorting products by price or by name.<br>
 -Add a new feature to the inventory system: bulk discounts for physical products over a certain quantity or size.

 ## Critical Thinking